 Before taking out bridging finance

-Before applying for a bridging loan borrowers should be aware that these types of loan generally secured as a first charge against property or land, this means that failure to make your repayments could result in subsequent repossession.
+Before applying for a bridging loan, borrowers should be aware that these types of loans are generally secured as a first charge against property or land.
+This means that failure to make your repayments could result in subsequent repossession.

 Bridging finance also tends to offer higher interest rates and fees than you would expect with a mortgage.

-During the application for a bridging loan a borrower may need to provide the lender with a summary of the deal – with descriptions for the reasons behind the need for finance, what security will be provided on the loan and details of their exit strategy such as repaying the loan through a mortgage or other means.
-Any security will need to be valuated with the lender.
+During the application for a bridging loan, a borrower may need to provide the lender with a summary of the deal.
+This could include descriptions for the reasons behind the need for finance, what security will be provided on the loan and details of their exit strategy such as repaying the loan through a mortgage or other means.
+Any security will need to be valued with the lender.

-If you have been considering bridging finance you may wish to think about using the services of an independent adviser, who can offer impartial advice, one which offers a whole of market service can use their knowledge of the industry to compare products from a range of different lenders.
+If you have been considering bridging finance, you may wish to think about using the services of an independent adviser; they can offer impartial advice, a whole of market service and use their knowledge of the industry to compare products from a range of different lenders.

 To contact us fill in the online contact form, or call directly on: 0117 313 6058